reiggrau/websocket-connect4/README.md

     ...
 ```

-Then, you’re going to iterate over incoming messages and take these steps:
+Then, you're going to iterate over incoming messages and take these steps:

 1. parse an event of type "play", the only type of event that the user interface sends;